PLANT SALE LOCATION: 5311 Scotts Valley Drive, Scotts Valley, CA (behind Ivy's Porch)

 To see photos of the varieties below, try our favorite tomato database: World Tomato Society.

 Tomato Varieties | Color | Shape, Size | DTM | All varieties are indeterminate (tall) unless noted otherwise.
-"C" means tolerant of tough growing conditions. |
+"C" means ok w/ tough growing conditions, such as fog, shadier gardens, or high elevations. |

 Ananas Noire | Bi-Color | Beefsteak, M/L | 80 | Gorgeous green, red, yellow bi-color.
 One of our favorites. |